salt-extensions/salt-extension-copier/docs/topics/extraction.md

 # Extraction of Salt core modules

 ## Scripted example
-Based on the [manual example below](manual-extraction-example), a new tool named [saltext-migrate](https://github.com/salt-extensions/salt-extension-migrate) was created.

-Let's use the same example module (`stalekey`).
+A tool named [saltext-migrate](https://github.com/salt-extensions/salt-extension-migrate) was created based on the [manual example](manual-extraction-example) below.
+It removes many obstacles in the extraction process.
+Let’s use the same example module (`stalekey`).

 ### 1. Install `saltext-migrate` and `git-filter-repo`